-The financial statements have been prepared on a going concern basis which the directors consider to be appropriate for the following reasons.
+The financial statements have been prepared on a going concern basis which the Directors consider to be appropriate for the following reasons.

-The loss in the period is related to an impairment relating to the period end valuation of the property investment portfolio and is not a reflection of the underlying profitability of the Company.
-In addition, the Directors have prepared cash flow forecasts covering a period of at least 12 months from the date of approval of these financial statements which indicate that, the Company and group will have sufficient funds to meet their liabilities as they fall due for that period and that the group will continue to operate within the covenants on its external borrowings and as a result the Company will continue to be supported by its parent company.
+The loss in the period is related to a fair value impairment in respect of the valuation of the property investment portfolio and is not a reflection of the underlying profitability of the group.
+In addition, the Directors have prepared cash flow forecasts covering a period of at least 12 months from the date of approval of these financial statements which indicate that, the company and group will have sufficient funds to meet their liabilities as they fall due for that period.

-Specifically, the directors have considered if, in modelled severe but plausible downside scenarios, the level of financial performance of the group would be sufficient to cause an event of default under the terms of the group's Facility Agreement.
-To date, there has been no material adverse impact on the group's cashflows, or the service levels provided and no indication of heightened risk of subcontractor failure.
-As a result, the cashflow forecasts indicate that, even in downside scenarios, the group will be able to meet its liabilities as they fall due and therefore the Company can continue to rely on the financial support of its parent company.
+To date, there has been no material adverse impact on the Group's cashflows, or the service levels provided.
+As a result, the cashflow forecasts indicate, that the Group will be able to meet its liabilities as they fall due.